 You could also have a question like this:

-2. Complete the missing frame from the ones below:
+2. Complete the missing frame from the answer options given above.

 Now that you have seen the types of questions you might receive; it will give you the chance to prepare accordingly and show the hiring manager your best.